 Most orthodontic concerns can wait until the office re-opens.
 However, in case of an emergency, you can always reach us after hours.
 Please review the suggestions below.
-If you are still in need of after hour assistance, please call our office and you will be instructed on how to reach Drs.
+If you are still in need of after-hours assistance, please call our office and you will be instructed on how to reach Drs.
 Nichelini and Shanahan or the on-call orthodontic clinician.

 Sore spot on the cheek: